 · Assist the Fair Courts Project Director with programmatic, development and administrative work, as well as recruitment and supervision of project interns.

 Working at Lambda Legal requires a demonstrated awareness of and commitment to the concerns of the communities Lambda Legal represents.
 All applicants must have a strong interest in LGBT and HIV-related rights, a passion for issue advocacy, a high level of independence and initiative, strong speaking and writing ability, creativity, a willingness to travel, good judgment, and an enthusiasm for working with others.

-Salary: Mid-30’s, DOE.
-Excellent employer-paid benefits package including medical, dental, life and long-term disability insurance, and generous employer contribution to retirement account.
+The salary for the Fellowship is commensurate with experience within the guidelines of Lambda Legal scale.
+Excellent employer-paid benefits package is provided including medical, dental, life and long-term disability insurance and generous employer contribution to retirement account.
 Generous vacation.

 No calls please.
 Due to the high volume of applications, Lambda Legal will not accept phone calls about the position and does not notify applicants of status except when an interview is granted.